satiwari26/Portfolio-Webpage/README.md

 ## Future Updates.
 1. The plan is to transform the website to a React application, with better user interface and better user experience.
 2. Some additional components and projects are needed to be updated.
-3. A lot of hardware projects are to be added with reports in IEEE format.
+3. The portfolio needs to be updated with a lot of hardware projects and their implementations along with the proper description in IEEE format.

 ## Direct Link to my portfolio Webpage.
 https://satiwari26.github.io/Portfolio-Webpage/